randriksen/randriksen.github.io/_posts/2023-08-22-my-insane-quest-atm.md

 I took Cisco CCNA Security, and started on Cisco CCNP: Routing and Switching, which I never got around to finishing.
 I took Nutanix Certified Professional: NCP 5, which I've let expire.
 I took Prince 2 Foundation.
+But while working there, Microsoft decided that Skype for Business was going to be replaced by Microsoft Teams.
+Which meant i was suddenly in charge of a dying platform.

-Then I got hired by Redpill Linpro in Norway to run their Microsoft solutions.
+Lucky for me, I got reqruited by Redpill Linpro in Norway to run their Microsoft solutions.
 While there I took AWS Certified Cloud Practitioner, AWS Certified Solutions Architect - Associate, and AWS Certified Solutions Architect - Professional.

 Last year i changed jobs again, and now i work for Rælingen and Enebakk municipalities in Norway, as responsible for the Microsoft solutions.